Farm to Table.

 What do we mean when we say Farm To Table: multiple-subject & multiple-grade-level, farm school, homeschool support program?

-2. One-room farm schoolhouses have been an important part of American history for hundreds of years across the USA.
-Do you remember those beautiful one-room country schoolhouses, like the ones in the Little House series by Laura Ingalls Wilder?
+2. One-room farm schoolhouses have been an important part of American history for hundreds of years.
+Do you remember the beautiful one-room country schoolhouses, like the ones in the Little House series by Laura Ingalls Wilder?
 Our family loves this series.
-Children from TK-8th grade all learn in one space together and are taught by one teacher.
-While we aim to group students in closer academic learning pods in small groups, we have been inspired by the “one-room schoolhouse” and from many seasoned homeschooling families where they found something good that worked!

 We often hear three things from parents: